Shevils: The Year of the Fly (2011)

-Shevils released its debut album The Year of the Fly in November 2011.
-The album was produced by Milton Von Krogh, of the Norwegian hard rock band Pirate Love, and David Husvik of Extol and Doctor Midnight & The Mercy Cult.
-Many guest vocalists were featured on the album including Ivar Nikolaisen (Silver), Silje Tombre (Blood Command) og Morten Øby (The Lionheart Brothers) as well as a guitar solo by Milton Von Krogh on To Wear A Whale.
+Shevils released its debut album, The Year of the Fly, in November 2011.
+Milton Von Krogh, of the Norwegian hard rock band Pirate Love, and David Husvik of Extol and Doctor Midnight & The Mercy Cult produced the album.
+Many guest vocalists were featured on the album, including Ivar Nikolaisen (Silver), Silje Tombre (Blood Command), og Morten Øby (The Lionheart Brothers) as well as a guitar solo by Milton Von Krogh on To Wear A Whale.

 Lost In Tartarus (2013)

-The second full-length album for Shevils, Lost In Tartarus, was released two years after The Year of the Fly in November 2013 with the album art by Chris Faccone.
-The record caught the attention of many blogs and music news outlets and as a result gathered over 30 reviews of the album.
-The album also received radio play on Ruben, NRK Urørt and Pyro which named Shevils one of Norway's most promising bands in 2013.
-Singles from Lost In Tartarus A-listed on student radio in Bergen. and in Oslo.
-The band decided to release Lost In Tartarus independently so that it would get released as quickly as possible.
+The second full-length album for Shevils, Lost In Tartarus, was released two years after The Year of the Fly in November 2013, with the album art by Chris Faccone.
+The record caught the attention of many blogs and music news outlets, and as a result, gathered over 30 reviews of the album.
+The album also received radio play on Ruben, NRK Urørt and Pyro, which named Shevils one of Norway's most promising bands in 2013.
+Singles from Lost In Tartarus were A-listed on student radio in Bergen and Oslo.
+The band decided to release Lost In Tartarus independently so that it would be released as quickly as possible.

 The White Sea (2015)

-Deciding to go the self-released route once again, Shevils' third full-length release, The White Sea came in November 2015, again sporting another piece of album art by Chris Faccone.
-Once again The White Sea was noticed by blogs and music publications in Norway and worldwide.
+Deciding to go the self-released route once again, Shevils' third full-length release, The White Sea, was released in November 2015, featuring another piece of album art by Chris Faccone.
+Once again, The White Sea generate attention from blogs and music publications in Norway and worldwide.
 The White Sea was one of Metal Hammer Norway's top albums of 2015.